Bourse Direct

 For crypto platforms in France, I favour PSAN-registered actors.
 For brokers, supervised by a recognised authority.
 No gray-zone "opportunities".

-$ visit kraken → partnerListed for transparency — none of these are currently endorsed or earning commission.
+$ visit trade republic → partnerListed for transparency — none of these are currently endorsed or earning commission.

 Some offers never get a partnership, regardless of the commission.
 Listed here once, so I don't have to debate it twice.